-Figures for the market size of IT outsourcing vary depending on how the source defines “outsourcing” and what kind of industries, services, and segments are included.
-Statista's IT Market Model, which divides the IT outsourcing industry into IT infrastructure, IT application and IT administration outsourcing, as well as professional payment services, values the market to be 375 billion U.S. dollars worldwide in 2017.
-According to the Information Services Group, when focusing on contracts with a total value of more than 25 million U.S. dollars, the annual global revenue from information technology outsourcing is estimated to amount to between 60 and 70 billion U.S. dollars.
-An estimate by Forrester Research sees global business and government spending for IT outsourcing and hardware maintenance at about 503 billion U.S. dollars in 2017.
-This estimate includes spending on networks, application outsourcing, infrastructure outsourcing, hosting, computer hardware support services, application management, and infrastructure cloud services.
+Figures estimating the market size of IT outsourcing vary depending on how the source defines “outsourcing” and what kind of industries, services, and segments are included.
+Statista's IT Market Model divides the IT outsourcing industry into IT infrastructure, IT application and IT administration outsourcing, as well as professional payment services.
+According to the Information Services Group, when focusing on contracts with a total value of more than 25 million U.S. dollars, the annual global revenue from information technology outsourcing is estimated to have amounted to around 62 billion U.S. dollars in 2018.
+Spending on IT outsourcing is the highest within the Americas region, which accounts for a larger share of total revenue than both the Asia Pacific and EMEA regions combined.

 Some subsegments of the industry, such as the data analytics outsourcing market, have experienced rapid growth in recent years and are forecasted to continue this expansion for years to come.
 Relatively new phenomena such as cloud computing services and software as a service are also growing in popularity and scope as businesses around the world rush to take advantage of technology and software that would otherwise be too expensive.